Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels

-\PP{Low-Barrier Attacks: Universally Successful} The attack vectors \blackcircle{$V_{1}$}, \blackcircle{$V_{2}$}, \blackcircle{$V_{3}$} involve only 2–4 steps, minimal or no context switching, and no OS-level protections.
-These simple workflows left nearly all agents vulnerable.
-Specifically, \blackcircle{$V_{1}$} \textit{Fraudulent Ad Injection} requires only two steps (open $\rightarrow$ click ad) within a single app, yielding average ($\bar{N}=9.75$, $\bar{A}=9.38$, $\bar{E}=9.38$). \blackcircle{$V_{2}$} \textit{Phishing Content Leakage}, a three-step fake note scenario, consistently triggered agents ($\bar{N}=9.63$, $\bar{A}=X6.88$, $\bar{E}=X4.63$). \blackcircle{$V_{3}$} \textit{Phishing via Fake Login} involves several input actions and a single context switch (app $\rightarrow$ Chrome), which increases the barrier yet still achieved high success ($51.25\%$), ranging from flawless runs by M3A ($N=10$, $A=10$, $E=10$) to partial progress by AutoDroid ($N=9$, $A=3$, $E=2$).
-Together, these results show that low-barrier attacks succeed almost universally because ads, logins, and notes are treated as routine user tasks, making them the most reliable adversarial entry points.
+\PP{Low-barrier attacks are broadly successful.} Vectors \blackcircle{$V_{1}$}--\blackcircle{$V_{3}$} require only 2--4 steps, minimal or no context switching, and no OS-level protection circumvention.
+As a result, they expose nearly all agents. \blackcircle{$V_{1}$} \textit{Third-party Fraudulent Ad} requires only opening the app and clicking the injected ad, yielding high average success ($\bar{N}=8.50$, $\bar{A}=7.38$, $\bar{E}=8.63$). \blackcircle{$V_{2}$} \textit{Phishing Content Leakage} uses a fake note-taking page and also triggers agents frequently ($\bar{N}=9.63$, $\bar{A}=6.25$, $\bar{E}=3.00$). \blackcircle{$V_{3}$} \textit{Phishing via Fake Login} requires credential entry and one app-to-browser transition, making it slightly harder, yet it still achieves an average execution rate of $51.25\%$.
+Across agents, outcomes range from full success on M3A ($N=10$, $A=10$, $E=10$) to partial progress on AutoDroid ($N=9$, $A=3$, $E=2$).
+Together, these results show that ads, login pages, and note-taking flows are reliable entry points because they resemble routine mobile interactions.